- I am excited to give a talk on Causal Bayesian Optimization within the Eastern European Machine Learning School (EEML)

-I am currently a third year PhD student in Statistics supervised by Dr. Theodoros Damoulas and Prof. David Firth.
+I am currently a fourth year PhD student in Statistics supervised by Dr. Theodoros Damoulas.
 I am part of a joint PhD program between the Department of Statistics at the University of Warwick and the Department of Statistics at the University of Oxford called the Oxford - Warwick Statistics Programme (OxWaSP).
 I am part of the Warwick Machine Learning Group.
 I am currently collaborating with Dr. Edwin V. Bonilla on Multi-task learning of inhomogeneous point processes.
 More information about my background can be found on my CV.

 My research interests are at the interface of Bayesian statistics and computer science.
 I am interested in developing scalable machine learning algorithms for multi-task learning with Gaussian processes.
 I am also interested in linking probabilistic models and real world decision making problems with the aim of developing probabilistic frameworks for analysing and assessing the impact of policies.
 In terms of applications, I am currently looking at spatio-temporal problems in social sciences, with a particular focus on crime.